junxit/us-congress-bills-114/metadata.md

 - 2015-05-22 — Committee on Indian Affairs.
 Reported by Senator Barrasso without amendment.
 With written report No. 114-60.
 - 2015-05-22 — Committee on Indian Affairs.
 Reported by Senator Barrasso without amendment.
 With written report No. 114-60.
 - 2015-05-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 102.
+- 2015-06-02 — Senate amendment submitted
+- 2015-07-07 — Amendment SA 1471 agreed to in Senate by Unanimous Consent.
+- 2015-07-07 — Amendment SA 1471 proposed by Senator McConnell for Senator Barrasso. (consideration: CR S4802) In the nature of a substitute.
+- 2015-07-07 — Measure laid before Senate by unanimous consent. (consideration: CR S4802)
+- 2015-07-07 — Passed Senate with an amendment by Unanimous Consent.
+- 2015-07-07 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2015-07-07 — Senate amendment agreed to: Amendment SA 1471 agreed to in Senate by Unanimous Consent.
+- 2015-07-07 — Senate amendment proposed (on the floor): Amendment SA 1471 proposed by Senator McConnell for Senator Barrasso.(consideration: CR S4802)